 Embedded derivatives are recorded at fair value separately from the host contract when their economic characteristics and risks are not clearly and closely related to those of the host contract.
-Subsequent changes in fair value are recorded in financial expenses in the consolidated statement of earnings.
-For the year ended December 31, 2021 and 2020, the Company has no embedded derivative.
+Subsequent changes in fair value are recorded in financial expenses in the consolidated statement of (loss) earnings.
+For the year ended December 31, 2022 and 2021, the Company has no embedded derivative.